 A local defect is a link in the chain of movement that is not correct, but it has no substantial influence on the rest of the movement.
 A chain defect will cause disruption in all of the remaining portions of the movement.
 As an example, a close examination of the squat will reveal the first move must be with the hips and not the knees.
 If the knees bend first before the hips begin their backward journey, the body will not be able to correct itself and the lift will not be technically right.
 Eliminate chain defects immediately or the problem will remain and cause more difficulties further into the training cycle.

 3. Unfixed and fixed

 Unfixed mistakes are ones that are not yet habits.
 These mistakes usually show up in the first stages of training, yet they are fixable if attended to early in the learning process.
 Fixed mistakes are just what they sound like; they are a habit, they are 'fixed' into the movement patterns and can be difficult to remove from the 'automatic' neuromuscular responses.
 In some cases, it may be better to just learn another similar but new pattern rather than trying to teach and have them unlearn an already established movement sequence.

 4. Competitive and non-competitive

 Mistakes that occur only during competition are for good reason called competitive mistakes.
 In this situation, the athlete will do well in the pre-meet workouts but when the time to shine comes around, they will make costly mistakes.
-This due to a variety of reasons amongst which are interference from an opposing player, stress of the particular competition and deviation from the normal technique.
+This due to a variety of reasons amongst which is interference from an opposing player, stress of the particular competition and deviation from the normal technique.
 Non-competitive mistakes happen in the gym and on the practice playing field during the training workouts.
 If the athlete makes mistakes under these circumstances, they are sure to repeat them in a stressful game situation.

 5. Athlete related, and coach related